How to arrange a trip to Essaouira

 It’s always recommended to take out travel insurance during a trip, even if you’re only going for a few days.
 Especially to cover the medical expenses because they could be very high in case you need them.
 We always do our travel insurance with Worldnomad.com.
 Remember to read the terms and conditions to make sure that the policy covers your needs.
 Getting an estimate from World Nomads.com is simple; click the image “Get a quote” below and fill out the necessary info!

 Even though you’ll find wifi in the hotels, and many cafes and restaurants, getting a Moroccan SIM card will make your stay a lot easier.
 At the Arrival level in Casablanca or Marrakech International airport, you’ll find the main providers Maroc Telecom and Orange, that offer a package of calls plus data.
 You can also buy the SIM card at any tobacco stands in the city.
 We bought a Maroc Telecom SIM card for 50 MAD (about 5 USD), which gave us 5GB of data valid for 1 month.

 How long to stay in Essaouira?

 The most interesting attractions in Essaouira are all within walkable distance inside the Medina.
-The fortified old city is quite small and a day is enough to visit all the most interesting spot.
+The fortified old city is quite small and a single day is enough to visit all the most interesting spots.
 That said, we highly recommend staying in Essaouira for at least a couple of days to enjoy its charming and laid back atmosphere.
 We are really sure that you’ll love it!

 3 days or more in Essaouira